-Period: 1941-1945 Content: ~3,000 pages Product Number:16801748 Release Quarter: Q2 September meeting (ARCADIA Conference), through July 26, 1945, the date of the U.S.-Soviet Union Chiefs of Staff Military meeting (TERMINAL Conference).
-Each conference was composed of a series of meetings attended by high-ranking military officials, most generally of the U.S. and Great Britain which formed the Combined Chiefs of Staff.
-However, on occasion military officers of the U.S.S.R. were also present.
-In addition to the Combined Chiefs of Staff meetings, most of the conferences included Plenary Meetings which were attended by the President of the U.S. and the Prime Minister of the United Kingdom.
+Period: 1941-1945 Content: ~3,000 pages Product Number: 16801748 Release Month: September through to the U.S.-Soviet Union Chiefs of Staff Military meeting (TERMINAL Conference) on July 26, 1945.
+Each conference was composed of a series of meetings attended by high-ranking military officials, most generally of the U.S. and Great Britain, which formed the Combined Chiefs of Staff.
+However, on occasion, military officers of the U.S.S.R. were also present.
+In addition to the Combined Chiefs of Staff meetings, most of the conferences included Plenary Meetings which were attended by the president of the U.S. and the prime minister of the United Kingdom.
 There were also several Tripartite Meetings when these heads of state were joined by Marshal Stalin of the Soviet Union.
 The conference volumes are divided into two sections, the minutes of the meetings and the approved documents created at the meetings.